How to Prevent Data Breaches With Data Security

 Key aspects of network security that have an impact on data security are protections against hackers and the flooding of websites or networks.
 Both your in-house information technology group and your internet service provider (ISP) must have appropriate countermeasures in place.
 This is also a matter of concern for web hosting and payment processing companies.
 Outside vendors must demonstrate what protections they have in place.

 The best practices that characterize your company's data networks, data centers, and data management should also be in place at all outside vendors of data processing, payments processing, networking and website hosting services that work with your company.

 Before entering into any contract with a third-party provider, ascertain that it has the appropriate minimum certifications from independent outside bodies and conduct your own due diligence, led either by your company's own information technology personnel with the appropriate credentials or by qualified outside consultants.

 Insurance Against Data Breaches

 As a final consideration, it is possible to purchase insurance against the costs associated with data security breaches.
-Such costs include the fines and penalties levied by credit card networks, such as Visa and MasterCard, for these failures, as well as the expenses that they impose on card issuers—mainly banks, credit unions, and securities firms—for canceling credit and debit cards, issuing new ones. and making card members whole due to breaches caused by your company, expenses that they thus will attempt to charge back to your company.
+These costs include the fines and penalties levied by credit card networks, such as Visa and MasterCard, as well as the expenses they impose on card issuers, such as banks and credit unions.

 Such insurance sometimes can be offered by payment processing firms, as well as being available from insurance companies directly.
 The fine print on these policies can be detailed, so buying this type of insurance requires a great deal of care.